Melilotus sulcatus

 Melilotus sulcatus, the furrowed melilot or Mediterranean sweetclover, is a species of the genus Melilotus, belonging to the pea family; Fabaceae or Papilionaceae.

-It is distributed in Southern Europe, an annual plant between 10 and 40 cm high.
+It is distributed in Southern Europe, an annual plant between high.
 The stem leaves are grooved.
-The flowers are very small; 3-5mm.long, in bloom from June until August.
-The pods are 3–3.5mm. long, with bowline veins.
+The flowers are very small; 3–5 mm long, in bloom from June until August.
+The pods are 3–3.5 mm long, with bowline veins.